Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture6.md

-# Lecture 6
+# Lecture 6 `05/08/21`

 We will study Pythagoras in this lecture.
 We are still in the pre-Socratic period.

 ## Pythagoras

 He believed numbers could be used to explain the reality.
+This was quite different from Thales's perception who believed water, a tangible element, is the fundamental part of reality.
+However, numbers are intangible!
 His thoughts were unique and created a blend - Mysticism and Mathematics.
 He also loved music.
 Mathematics maintains demonstrative deductive arguments.

 ### Philosophical Contribution